Skip to content

 Hooks

 Worclaude configures Claude Code hooks in .claude/settings.json.
 Hooks are commands that run automatically in response to Claude's actions.
-Four hooks are installed by default, plus a strict-only hook that activates with the strict hook profile.
+Worclaude scaffolds 14 hook entries across 11 events, plus a strict-only TypeScript check that activates with the strict hook profile.

 Installed Hooks